Baby Skin Care Slideshow: Simple Tips to Keep Baby's Skin Healthy

 Yellow Skin Can Mean Jaundice

 The sun may feel great, but it could be exposing your baby's skin to the risk of damaging sunburn.
-Avoid baby skin problems by protecting from sunburn: keep your infant out of direct sunlight during the first six months of life.
-Later, use a strong baby sunscreen, hats, and umbrellas.
+You can use baby sunscreen on infants at any age.
+Hats and umbrellas are also good for babies.
+But for the best protection from sunburn, keep your infant out of direct sunlight during the first six months of life.
 For mild infant sunburn apply a cool cloth to baby's skin for 10-15 minutes a few times daily.
 For more severe sunburn, call your child's pediatrician.

 Baby Sunscreen and More